-Have an affordable safari in Etosha National Park
+Have an Affordable Safari in Etosha National Park

 We spent two days on safari here and saw rhinos, lions, hyenas, giraffes, jackals, and so much more.
 With scarce water throughout, the local animals are forced to congregate around a limited number of watering holes meaning you can sit by one of the many watering holes and watch the wildlife come in from kilometers away.

 It’s one of the easiest parks in Africa to self-drive as the roads aren’t in terrible shape and signage is good.
 The best part about Etosha though?
 The price!
 At 80 NAD, Etosha National Park is the cheapest place in Africa for a safari.
-Seriously, we’ve been on safari in most of Africa’s best parks and that price can’t be beat.
+Seriously, we’ve been on safari in most of Africa’s best parks and that price can’t be beaten.

-Breath in the air at the Cape Cross Seal Reserve
+Breath in the Air at the Cape Cross Seal Reserve